Section 504 of the Rehabilitation Act: Protests and outcome

 The protest is considered "perhaps the single most impressive act of civil disobedience in the United States over the last quarter-century."
 The success ensured that disability rights would be understood to be a civil right, that disabled people could claim an identity alongside those of racial, ethnic, and gender identities.
 It has been described as the Stonewall of the Disability Rights Movement because it solidified the American struggle for disability rights.
 The successful action showed people with disabilities to be capable of grassroots action and ongoing public protest for the first time in history.
 It brought together people with different disabilities to forge coalitions that would work together to draft and pass the 1990s Americans with Disabilities Act (ADA).

 The protests also led Califano to sign the regulations for the 1975 Education for All Handicapped Children Act, another law awaiting a signature from the head of HEW after congress had passed it.
 Along with provisions from 504, this law paved the way for bringing children with disabilities into the educational mainstream, giving them access to better schooling and opportunities.

-The new law provoked some resistance and backlash from organizations that complained of costs.